wenderjean/design-patterns/README.md

 # Design Patterns
-A simple implementation showing design patterns uses.
+A simple implementation showing common user of design patterns.<br/>
+These examples was based in "Head First!
+Design Patterns" book.